|

 Let’s set the scene: you’ve established the ideal position on your couch after a long day.
 You have the throw pillows fluffed just right, and your laptop sits at the perfect angle for a proper Netflix binge.
 You momentarily leave your cozy nest to grab a snack from the kitchen, but upon returning to the couch, your canine pal is sitting in your spot!

-You’ve undoubtedly experienced this scenario or one like it; dogs are firm believers in the age-old proverb: “Move your feet, lose your seat.”
+You’ve undoubtedly experienced this clingy behavior; dogs are firm believers in the age-old proverb: “Move your feet, lose your seat.”

 Even so, is there perhaps another reason behind this impertinent behavior?